taijiweb/domcom/doc/api-reference.md

   `each`, `funcEach` will watch the change in the array or object, and will always render the nodes according the uptodate data.

-  options.itemFn is called as component template function, which will return a component, if the return value is not component, it wil be converted to component by using toComponent function.
+  options.itemFn is called as component template function, which will return a component, if the return value is not component, it wil be converted to component by using toBlock function.

   Most of the instantiate funciton, like `list`, `every`, `each`, `funcEacn`, `txt`, `if_`, `case_`, `pick`, `cond`, `defer`, etc, can be automatically wrapped by a tag element by providing an attrs object.